 - 1. Be the administrative head of the department. - [1]2.
-Provide [fire protection to the people and property of the county] and perform fire fighting, rescue, and emergency services in order to save lives and property from fires and other emergencies arising on land, sea, and hazardous terrain, including the mitigation and stabilization of hazardous materials and incidents relating to the same. - 3.
+Provide [fire protection to the people and property of the county] and perform fire fighting, rescue, and first-responder emergency services in order to save lives and property from fires and other emergencies arising on land, sea, and hazardous terrain, including the mitigation and stabilization of hazardous materials and incidents relating to the same. - 3.
 Provide public education programs related to fire prevention and public safety. - 4.
 Train, equip, maintain, and supervise the force of fire fighting and emergency rescue personnel. - [2]5.
 Investigate the cause, origin and circumstances of fires. - [3]6.
 Adopt rules relating to the protection of persons and property against fires. - [4]7.
-Monitor the construction and occupancy standards of buildings for the purposes of fire prevention and life safety and approve building plans as provided by law. - [5.
+Monitor the standards for construction and occupancy of buildings for the purposes of fire prevention and life safety and approve building plans as provided by law. - [5.
 Coordinate and provide rescue protection to persons in the county.] - [6.
 Provide for the mitigation and stabilization of hazardous materials and incidents relating to the same.] - [7]8.
-Exercise such other powers and duties as may be assigned by the mayor or as may be provided by law. - B. In order to establish in the county a system of fire protection consisting of fire suppression, fire prevention, rescue, and emergency services that shall be based on qualified and professional leadership and personnel, the department shall be conducted in accordance with the following: - 1.
-Standards for recruitment shall be designed to attract into the fire department persons with appropriate education, physical performance, and personal stability. - 2.
-Promotions and other personnel actions shall be based upon fair and appropriate standards of merit, comprehension, and work performance. - 3.
-Appropriate updated training shall be provided that meets or exceeds national standards.
+Exercise such other powers and duties as may be assigned by the [mayor] commission or as may be provided by law.